Quantum Fisher Information as a Thermal Probe in Frustrated Magnets through Insights from Quantum Spin Ice: Introduction

 We employ large-scale QMC simulations~\cite{Generalized2005Wessel,Computational2010Sandvik,Stochastic2003Sandvik,QMC2002Sandvik} to evaluate the QFI of the XXZ model with ferromagnetic transverse coupling.
 To this end, we develop a multi-directed loop (MDL) update algorithm to efficiently sample the highly frustrated (3+1)d configurational space; the details are provided in the Supplemental Material (SM)~\cite{suppl}.
 Exact diagonalization (ED) is also used to compute the QFI~\cite{thermal2012sugiura, canonical2013sugiura} for both anti-ferromagnetic and ferromagnetic transverse couplings.
 We show that ED and QMC results are consistent for ferromagnetic $XY$ exchange, which justifies extending our ED result to the anti-ferromagnetic exchange case, where $\pi$-flux QSI is the ground state.
-These numerical results are further compared with predictions from the gauge mean-field theory (GMFT) parton construction~\cite{savary2012coulombic, lee2012generic, savary2013spin, savary2021quantum, desrochers2022symmetry, desrochers2023spectroscopic, zhou2024magnetic, zhou2025towards}.
+These numerical results are further compared with predictions from the gauge mean-field theory (GMFT) parton construction~\cite{savary2012coulombic, lee2012generic, savary2013spin, savary2021quantum, desrochers2022symmetry, desrochers2023spectroscopic, zhou2024magnetic, zhou2025towards}, which provides a mapping from the spin Hamiltonian to a lattice U(1) gauge theory coupled to bosonic matter fields in the low-temperature limit.